Arbonne International: Legal action and FTC warning

-In May 2017, Cynthia and Michael Dagnall raised a lawsuit against Arbonne in the Orange County Superior Court.
+In May 2017, Cynthia and Michael Dagnall filed a lawsuit against Arbonne in the Orange County Superior Court.
 They alleged that the company was an illegal pyramid scheme.
-The Arbonne Pyramid Scheme Class Action Lawsuit was dismissed on March 20, 2018.
+The suit was dismissed on March 20, 2018.

 Recalls

 In January 2009, Arbonne voluntarily recalled some production lots of branded peanut butter cups.
 This was due to the risk of possible Salmonella serotype Typhimurium contamination of peanut-based products consigned from a Georgia processing plant.

 In September 2009, Arbonne voluntarily recalled a production lot of branded foaming sea salt scrub, due to the risk of contamination with Pseudomonas aeruginosa bacteria.

 In January 2013, Health Canada advised of Arbonne's voluntary recall of one batch of branded facial moisturizer for men.
 Arbonne's testing found that the batch contained the bacterium Aerococcus viridans.

 In January 2014, the Australian Competition & Consumer Commission (ACCC) recalled sample tubes of branded day cream due to the presence of the bacterium Enterobacter gergoviae.

 In June 2016, Arbonne voluntarily recalled multiple lots of branded liquid eye liner.
 The products contained unacceptable levels of the bacteria Staphylococcus saprophyticus, Staphylococcus xylosus, and Staphylococcus lentus.

 In October 2017, the ACCC recalled one lot of branded body wash due to unacceptable levels of Staphylococcus cohnii.